-You have signed up for the Delta Dental Individual - Washington Kids Plan.
+You have signed up for the Delta Dental Individual - Washington Kids Plan through Delta Dental of Washington (DDWA).
+DDWA manages all details of your enrollment.
 Please see below for information about enrollment for your family.
 If you have questions please visit our website at www.DeltaDentalWA.com, or call us at 800-526-8323.